fipl-hse/fipl-hse.github.io/source/docs/ctlr_2023/labs/lab_6_pipeline/lab_6.rst

         else:
             return number * calculate_factorial(number - 1) # Recursive case

-The :py:meth:`stubs.labs.lab_6_pipeline.pipeline.PatternSearchPipeline._find_pattern` method
+The :py:meth:`lab_6_pipeline.pipeline.PatternSearchPipeline._find_pattern` method
-returns a dictionary which as keys contains the indexes of sentences where the required pattern was found, and as values a list of :py:class:`stubs.core_utils.ctlr.pipeline.TreeNode` class instances with information about the pattern matches.
+returns a dictionary which as keys contains the indexes of sentences where the required pattern was found, and as values a list of :py:class:`core_utils.ctlr.pipeline.TreeNode` class instances with information about the pattern matches.

 Stage 6.3.
 Implement core logic of ``PatternSearchPipeline``